apg360/re2c-lemon-example/Tutorial/lexer_parser_steps_tutorial.md

 - The condition in an if statement must evaluate to true or false
 - The exit condition of a loop must evaluate to true or false

+Items stored in Symbol table:
+- Variable names and constants
+- Procedure and function names
+- Literal constants and strings
+- Compiler generated temporaries
+- Labels in source languages

+Information used by compiler from Symbol table:
+- Data type and name
+- Declaring procedures
+- Offset in storage
+- If structure or record then, pointer to structure table.
+- For parameters, whether parameter passing by value or by reference
+- Number and type of arguments passed to function
+- Base Address